I Tested 8 GLP-1 Tracker Apps. Only Two Actually Build Habits.

 - iOS only

-Best for: People who want one app to do everything and enjoy gamification elements that keep them engaged.
+Best for: People who want one app to do everything and enjoy gamification elements to stay engaged.

 Ratings: 700+ (4.7 stars) | Price: Freemium | Platforms: iOS, Android